Should I Lease?

 The one question that we get asked a lot is should I buy or should I lease.
 In short everybody is different and have different requirements so not one shoe fits all.
 Leasing is an ideal solution for many and if you would like a new(ish) car, change your cars on a frequent basis, need reliability, want to manage your costs then leasing is ideal for you.

-If you are looking to keep a car for a number of years, generally I would say more than 5 years, you don’t like the idea of not owning a car, It’s going to be used as a work horse so maybe get damaged!
-You are going to be doing very high mileage, then leasing probably isn’t for you.
+If you are looking to keep a car for a number of years (generally I would say more than 5 years), you don’t like the idea of not owning a car, it’s going to be used as a work horse so maybe get damaged, you are going to be doing very high mileage, then leasing probably isn’t for you.

-Compared to the cost of a new car and how quickly they depreciate leasing is a cost effective way of running a car, as Paul Getty once said if an item depreciates in value lease it, if it increases in value buy it.
+Compared to the cost of a new car and how quickly they depreciate leasing is a cost effective way of running a car, as Paul Getty once said "if an item depreciates in value lease it, if it increases in value buy it".

 How did it all start?